 Chihiro And No Face: Confusing Casual Kindness For Genuine Interest?

-And herein lies the punch line!
+Because, yes, that is the irony of it all!
 Chihiro doesn’t care about No Face at all.

 When he helps her out with the bath tokens, she politely regards him with a bow and moves on.
 When he tries forcing more bath tokens on her, she tells him she doesn’t need them and returns to help her parents.
 And when he starts calling for her madly in a stupor of gluttony, she rejects his advances yet again and goes to help her actual friend, Haku.

 Throughout the movie, she barely regards him as anything.
 By the end of the movie, when she’s leaving him behind with Granny, she doesn’t even say goodbye to him.
-Because why would she when he has done nothing but inconveniences her?
+Because why would she when he has done nothing but inconvenience her?
+Remember, some of the turmoil she went through at the bathhouse were directly because No Face didn’t know how to behave in public when Chihiro was around.
+Like, that is not her fault.
+But No Face made it so anyways!

 Ergo, No Face is no more than a creep that idolizes Chihiro as an object, rather than a person.
-They have no friends; she barely says three sentences to him, and there is something so morbidly funny in him not receiving even the tiniest regard from her by the end.
+They are not friends; she barely says three sentences to him, and there is something so morbidly funny in him not receiving even the tiniest regard from her by the end.
+Because she doesn’t owe anyone her kindness, least of all a blob who decided to love bomb her into submission.